 and are referred to as Majorana neutrinos.
-The Majorana condition implies that only one field describes both neutrino and antineutrino states, unlike in the case of a charge for which particle and antiparticle are described by two different fields.
+The Majorana condition implies that only one field describes both neutrino and antineutrino states, unlike the case of a charged fermion for which particles and antiparticles are described by two different fields.
 So a Majorana neutrino can be described by a two-component spinor unlike the charged fermions, which are Dirac particles, and are represented by four-component spinors.